Campina Grande Airport: History

-Even though the airport was only inaugurated in 1963, since the 1940s air services operated to the site, using an existent runway.
+Even though the airport was inaugurated in 1963, since the 1940s air services operated to the site, using an existent runway.

 Infraero became the operator of the airport in 1980.
-In 1984 and 1998 it made existensive renovation works, which included a new terminal capable of handling 250,000 passengers/year, and the renovation of the apron and runway.
+In 1984 and 1998 it made extensive renovations, which included a new terminal capable of handling 250,000 passengers/year, and the renovation of the apron and runway.
 In 2003 it was re-inaugurated.

-Previously operated by Infraero, on March 15, 2019 AENA won a 30-year concession to operate the airport.
+On March 15, 2019 AENA won a 30-year concession to operate the airport, replacing Infraero.